Update Waiting Process Instance Design

 These design changes can affect workflow steps that have already been completed or are in progress.

-You need to create and execute a new process instance.
-Click the “View Instance” hyperlink to view the process instance.
+Create and execute a new process instance.
+Click the “View Instance” hyperlink to view it.

-The process instance is displayed on a new page, and the status is “sleeping” at the “Task” step.
+The process instance is displayed on a new page, and its status is “sleeping” at the “Task” step.

-You need to return to the process designer and modify the workflow design.
+Navigate back to the process designer and modify the workflow.
 Save the process definition.
 Note: Design changes are significant when applied to a process path that has not yet been executed.

 A pop-up window appears for confirmation.
-You can choose to re-execute “All, Changed or No” waiting steps by selecting the appropriate buttons.
-Click the OK button to continue.
+Choose to re-execute “All, Changed or No” waiting steps by selecting the appropriate buttons.
+Then click OK.

-The design changes have been applied, and an alert is displayed as shown below.
+The design changes have been applied, and an alert is shown below.

-Note: Values passed to variables or globals in a process instance through the API are retained by default, regardless of whether they are correct.
+The “Process Instance > View” history tab shows the design updated event, as shown below.
+Note: Values passed to variables or globals in a process instance via the API are retained by default, regardless of whether they are correct.